ebzzry/ebzzry.github.io/en/src/squandered.md

 even an inch of movement of a limb towards making the advancement on a prey.
 We are so romantically in love, with fervor, on the seeking of rationale to our unjustifiable excuses, but we equally seek sound reason.
-It is even more appalling to see that some of us insidiously advertise illusions of grandeur, with claims of full reprising sensations of the bounty’s meat.
+It is even more appalling to see that some of us insidiously advertise illusions of grandeur, with claims of fully reprising sensations.

-Our personal biases towards reaching the reward, effectively stoping us from actually reaching it, succumbing to the remorseless claims of others, on their failure, rendering us ignorant of the unseen reality.
+Our personal biases towards reaching the reward, effectively stops us from actually reaching it, succumbing to the remorseless claims of others, on their failure, rendering us ignorant of the unseen reality.
 When the number of persons that flock around us, is high enough, according to our personal metrics, we ignorantly instill to ourselves what they buzz to us, and then we impair ourselves and subsequently kill the essence of our individuality.

-As adults, we are taught to restrain ourselves inside cages that we ourselves have built. and it is unnerving to see this monstrous act unfold before my short field of view, everyday.
+As adults, we are taught to restrain ourselves inside cages that we ourselves have built and it is unnerving to see this monstrous act unfold before my short field of view, everyday.
 We drag ourselves towards solitary confinements of our own barbed rooms.
 We make ourselves fond of preaching doubt to our fellowmen.
 And if our own kind does the same, we see feelings of accomplishment.
 That